only 10g of X undissolved

 For salt X, from the graph, 80g of X dissolves by 349K, so by 353K, all 80g of X is dissolved totally in 100g of water.
 For salt Y, from the graph, 64g of Y dissolves by 353K, so (80-64)g of Y is left undissolved.
 This is 16g of Y left undissolved at that temperature.

-Which of the following salts is not prepared by precipitation? ...
+Which of the following statements about dative bonding is not correct? ...